tweinmann/crypto_sentiment/README.md

     * Extract plain text (strip layout, adds, etc)
     * Calculate sentiment based on AFINN words
     * Store result in db

+The result is visualized using D3 pack.
+Each article is rendered as a bubble.
+Negative sentiment is shown in red, positive sentiment in green.
+The bigger the bubble, the higher the score.

+Check out the example -> https://crypto-sentiment.now.sh/

 **Prerequisites**